Blog

 Business ImpactLong-term customer valueImmediate sales

-Why track saas dashboard metrics?
+Why track SaaS dashboard metrics?

-You track saas metrics to spot trends and solve problems quickly.
+You track SaaS metrics to spot trends and solve problems quickly.
 For example, a company saw a drop in user engagement.
 The dashboard showed that the onboarding process was too complex.
 After making it easier and adding support, user engagement and retention improved.
 Tracking these metrics helps you boost revenue and keep customers happy.

-FineBI for saas kpi dashboards
+FineBI for SaaS kpi dashboards

 collaboration.gif